google/docsy-example/content/en/docs/Examples/contour/index.md

 date: 2021-10-05
 weight: 6
 description: >
-  Contour subsetting (a vertical slice of data along a contour): Creating them and performing some custom diagnostics with them.
+  Contour subsetting (a vertical slice of data along a contour)
 ---
 In this tutorial we take a look the following Isobath Contour Methods: